neonwatty/test-failure-queue/docs/USER_GUIDE.md

 done
 ```

-### Example 3: Claude Code Integration
+### Example 3: Claude Code SDK Integration

-When using with Claude Code or other AI agents:
+When using with Claude Code SDK:

 ```bash
 # Auto-detect language and framework for any project